zloot63/dognote/README.md

 ## DogNote

 **DogNote** is an open-source app to manage your dog's health and walking history.
-It is built on Firebase and supports Google & Apple login, saving dog profiles, walking routes, and more.
+It is built on **Supabase** and supports Google & Apple login, saving dog profiles, walking routes, and more.

 ### 🔧 Tech Stack

 - Next.js + TypeScript
-- Firebase Authentication & Firestore
+- Supabase (Postgres, Auth, Storage)
 - TailwindCSS

 ### ✨ Features